Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit0.md

 ## Step 1: Recon / Information Gathering
 This first level is relatively simple.
 We need to login to the game via SSH (Secure Shell).

+Secure Shell is a technology that allows secure remote connections.
+This allows secure communication and file transfer employing robust security mechanisms for safety.
+As long as the service is installed on both sides, you should be able to connect with either a password,

 ![Screenshot of challenge text](/Assets/bandit0.png)

 So once we login, we can get the next level password and really start crackin'.
 That sounds like a plan.
 Before we proceed, do you know how to login via ssh?